remotion-dev/remotion/packages/docs/docs/lambda/faq.md

 ### What if I want to render longer videos?

 You don't need to worry about the timeout of a Lambda function because Remotion splits the video in many parts and renders them in parallel.
-However, you need to be aware of the storages limit that may not be exceeded.
+However, you need to be aware of the storage limits that may not be exceeded.
 See: [Disk size](/docs/lambda/disk-size)

 ### Why are you not using Amazon EFS?